scitara-cto/dynamic-mcp-server/docs/transport-protocols.md

 ## Best Practices

-1. **Use Streamable HTTP** for new projects
+1. **Use Streamable HTTP** for all projects
-2. **Maintain SSE** for existing integrations during transition
+2. **Monitor transport performance** for optimal operation
-3. **Monitor both transports** during migration periods
+3. **Test thoroughly** during development and deployment
-4. **Test thoroughly** when switching transport protocols
+4. **Use health endpoints** for monitoring and debugging
-5. **Use health endpoints** for monitoring and debugging
+5. **Implement proper error handling** in client applications

 ## Future Roadmap

-- Streamable HTTP is the recommended and actively developed transport
+- Streamable HTTP is the actively developed transport protocol
-- SSE transport will be maintained for backwards compatibility
+- Continued improvements to performance and reliability
-- New features may be prioritized for Streamable HTTP
+- Enhanced debugging and monitoring capabilities
-- Migration tools and guides will be provided as needed
+- Additional client library support and tooling